ikoblik/clj-index/README.md

 ## Installation

+Add dependency to project.clj:

+    [org.clojars.ikoblik/clj-index "0.0.2"]

-Download the sources, and run command:
+or download the sources, and run command:

     $ lein jar